 Geelong region water storages

-Geelong’s drinking water is sourced mainly from our forested catchments on the upper Barwon and Moorabool rivers, with the Painkalac Reservoir providing water to the townships of Aireys Inlet and Fairhaven.
+The greater Geelong region’s drinking water is sourced mainly from our forested catchments on the upper Barwon and Moorabool rivers.

 An increasing number of businesses and new residential subdivisions are also connected to recycled water.